 Pipe bursting is another one that’s somewhat similar.
 This involves breaking a pipe and inserting a new pipe inside of it.
 It can be equal or greater diameter even.
 It pulls a mandrill through first, that breaks the old pipe and then that mandrill pulls in the new pipe behind it so it’s a simultaneous installation.

 Advantages?
-It is structural, you’re bringing in a whole new pipe.
-Best in places where there’s few service taps, again like sliplining or where you have limited access.
+It is structural.
+You’re bringing in a whole new pipe.
+Best in places where there are few service taps, again like slip lining or where you have limited access.
 If your pipe diameter is critical for capacity reasons, this can be a way to get in a pipe diameter that’s similar or larger than the other one to improve capacity or at least maintain it.

-- There’s limited pipe materials that you’re able to burst.
-You’re not going to be able to do it to steel or cast iron but clay can be burst.
+There are limited pipe materials that you’re able to burst.
+You’re not going to be able to do it to steel or cast iron, but clay can be burst.

-There’s also some polymer coatings that are used for manholes, a lot of different chemical options.
-These can be corrosion resistant.
-Something to think about on these though is surface prep is critical.
+There are also some polymer coatings that are used for manholes, a lot of different chemical options.
+These can be corrosion-resistant.
+Something to think about on these, though, is surface prep is critical.
 It’s important to get all the old and any degraded material or loose material off of the old pipes or structures in order to have this adhere and cure.
-Other ones that are out there are: fold & form, pipe eating, spiral wound sliplining.
-There are several out there that aren’t as common, but there are other options if there’s special considerations.
+Other ones that are out there are fold & form, pipe eating, spiral wound slip lining.
+There are several out there that aren’t as common, but there are other options if there are special considerations.